 Number of keywords

-On November 2, 2016 Uber released new rider app which was greeted with enthusiasm by users worldwide.
-The rollout got people talking and the subsequent increase in conversations mentioning “Uber” online was instantly visible in their project dashboard.
+On November 2, 2016, Uber released their new rider app, which was greeted with enthusiasm by users worldwide.
+The rollout got people talking and the subsequent increase in online conversations mentioning “Uber” was instantly visible in their project dashboard.

-Within two days from the rollout, the amount of online discussion about Uber increased by 100%, from approximately 8-9k mentions to around 16-22k in the three weeks following the first release.
+Within 2 days of the rollout, the amount of online discussion about Uber increased by 100%, from approximately 8-9k mentions to 16-22k in just the first three weeks following the initial release.

-The volume of discussion around Uber didn’t increase for a week or so, but remained higher for a longer period of time
+The volume of discussions around Uber didn’t increase during the next week or so, but remained high for an extended period of time.

 While many riders expressed their love for the brand new app, Uber was also on the lookout for the not-so-happy ones so they could use their feedback in the future.

 in Product Development